CaixdLab/CL4CaPro/README.md

 ### Validation with CPTAC-3 & DKFZ datasets
-As described in the paper, we used CPTAC-3 lung cancer data and DKFZ prostate cancer data to validate the classifiers and Cox models trained with TCGA lUAD, LUSC, and PRAD data.
+As described in the paper, we used CPTAC-3 lung cancer data and DKFZ prostate cancer data to validate the classifiers and Cox models trained with TCGA LUAD, LUSC, and PRAD data.
 Place CPTAC-3 and DKFZ dataset files in the folder CL4CAPro/CPTAC-3&DKFZ, and follow the following steps to replicate the validation results in Figure 5 of the paper.

 #### Process the original CPTAC-3 and DKFZ datasets